I could feel the Sun’s rays for a while before I heard my mother shouting, “Wake up Naina!”

 I couldn’t utter a word until the ambulance arrived and the two policemen ordered the medical team to collect the three dead bodies.

 One of the two officers approached the cab driver to question him about what had happened.
 Meanwhile, the other officer demanded I call my mother.
 After he finished talking to my mother informing her about the accident, he asked to meet us at the location.

 I informed the police officer, “The couple who were killed… are my uncle and aunt.”

 Surprised, the police officer enquired their names and as I waited for my mother, I couldn’t help but recall how they were all with me just a moment ago.

 Revisiting the dead through my thoughts every second, I couldn’t focus on anything I was trying to do.
 Hoping to clear my mind, I took a walk in the lanes.
-On my way back, I ate samosas.
+On my way back, I ate snacks.

 Following the sound, I slowly walked to the kitchen hoping to find out who was making it.
-When I was walking towards the kitchen, the volume of the sound kept increasing.
+When I was walking towards the kitchen, the volume of the sound kept on increasing.
 The louder it became, the more slowly I walked.

 When I reached the kitchen, I no longer heard the sound but my heart sank staring at it.
-I couldn’t believe or offer an explanation as to how my metallic hairband was just lying on the floor.
+I couldn’t believe or offer an explanation as to how my metallic hair-band was just lying on the floor.

 That’s the only metallic hair-band I owned and I couldn’t believe how it got here after I gave it to Anil.
 As long as I didn’t see it I could listen to the sound.
 In the years to come, the sound just got faint but it never stopped no matter what I did with the hair-band.